languagetool-org/languagetool-browser-addon/webextension/README.md

-## LanguageTool for Chrome
+## LanguageTool for Firefox and Chrome

 A [LanguageTool](https://languagetool.org) extension [for Firefox](https://addons.mozilla.org/de/firefox/addon/languagetool/)
 and [for Chrome](https://chrome.google.com/webstore/detail/languagetool/oldceeleldhonbafppcapldpdifcinji).

 ### Unit tests

-Run `mocha`.
+Install mocha [as documented on their homepage](https://mochajs.org/).
+Then run `mocha`.
 To run tests continuously during development, run `mocha -w` (this will automatically run the tests as soon as the source files change).
 Tests should work with Node.js v4.2.1 or later.
 You can switch between different Node.js versions using e.g. `nvm use v4.2.1`.